davidmalcolm/texi2rst/output/hints.rst

     may have a shorter lifespan than the code would indicate and may never be placed in memory.

-    * On some rare x86 targets, ``setjmp`` doesnt save the registers in all circumstances.
-In those cases, GCC doesnt allocate any variables in registers unless they are marked ``register``.
+    * On some rare x86 targets, ``setjmp`` doesn't save the registers in all circumstances.
+In those cases, GCC doesn't allocate any variables in registers unless they are marked ``register``.

   * The extent to which suggestions made by using the inline function